cambragol/advent-of-the-trinity/about.md

 layout: page
 permalink: /about.html
 title: About the Project
-description: Threat of the Trinity aims to produce a complete addon 'module' for the original DOS version of Ultima IV, as close to how it might have appeared in a store in 1986.
+description: Threat of the Trinity aims to produce a complete addon 'module' for the original DOS version of Quest of the Avatar, as close to how it might have appeared in a store in 1986.
 It will add additional content, via quests, locations, and features.
 It will also avoid altering the original quest content as much as possible, aside from some simple 'refreshment', permitting the game to be completed in the original fashion, whilst still making the new content available.
 A extensive bug fixes of the original code will also be included.
-The orignal DOS version of Ultima IV will be required to play Threat of the Trinity.
+The orignal DOS version of Quest of the Avatar will be required to play Threat of the Trinity.

-tags: [about, ultima iv, mod, dos, addon]
+tags: [about, Quest of the Avatar, mod, dos, addon]
 image:
   feature: apple2mode1.png
 mockup: